 - Say, "We are now going to take a moment to come up with a plan for taking better care of ourselves.
-This is a process that will change throughout our lives.
-How you take care of yourself affects how you think, feel, your sense of who you are and where your place is in this world." - Say, "Noticing where you are at today, are there things you could do to help strengthen your mental, spiritual, physical, or social selves"?
-Ask for volunteers to share with the group." - Distribute and discuss handout My Self-Care Plan (page 5). - Say, "I'd like for you to look at the My Self-Care Plan handout.
-From the handout, I'd like for you to select at least three activities that make most sense for you and where you are at today.
+We may have noticed that this is a process that has changed throughout our lives.
+How you take care of yourself affects how we think, feel, our sense of who we are and where our place is in this world." - Say, "Noticing where you are at today, are there things you could do to help strengthen your mental, spiritual, physical, or social selves"?
+Ask for volunteers to share with the group." - Distribute and discuss handout My Self-Care (page 5). - Say, "I'd like for you to look at the My Self-Care Plan handout.
+From handout, I'd like for you to select at least three activities that make most sense for you and where you are at today.
 Feel free to create your own, if you'd like."
 Read aloud instructions. - Say, "The second most important part of creating a self-care plan is to include positive self-talk statements.
 These are things you can say to yourself, on repeat, throughout the day when you need a little encouragement or a little self-love.
-Part of this process is to start paying attention, close attention, to the things you tell yourself throughout the day.
+Part of this process is to pay attention, close attention, to the things you tell yourself throughout the day.
 Start to notice if what you tell yourself is negative, positive, or a mixture of both.
-The idea is that we start to take out the negative talk and replace it with positive self-talk...but this takes practice.
+The idea is that we start to take out more of the negative talk and replace it with positive self-talk...but of course this takes practice, especially if we have long-term habits of speaking negatively to ourselves.
 It also takes a lot of patience.
 Know that we all take steps backwards and forwards, as long as we talk kindly to ourselves and keep encouraging ourselves to move forward, we are making progress.
-This is how we grow to live our best lives possible." - Say, "When you are done with selecting your three self-care activities, move on to the second part of this exercise Select a Positive Self-talk Statement.
-Read the examples and select one or more positive statements you could say to yourself when you need a little pep talk.
-Any questions before we begin? - Say, "Okay, I will give you five-minutes to complete your self-care plan."
+This is how we live our best lives possible and it's never too late to change the dialog." - Say, "When you are done with selecting your three self-care activities, move on to the second part of this exercise - Select a Positive Self-talk Statement.
+Read the examples and

-- Give group a one-minute warning. - Have youth break up into small groups to share their self-care plan, or they can turn to the person sitting next to them and share with them.
+- select positive statements you could say to yourself when you need a little pep talk.
+Any questions before we begin?" - Say, "Okay, let's take about five-minutes to complete your self-care plan." - Give group a one-minute warning. - Have people break up into small groups to share their self-care plan, or they can turn to the person sitting next to them and share with them.
 Encourage folks to provide positive feedback to the person sharing, like; "Thank you for sharing.
 I like...(insert)." - Ask for a few volunteers to share with the whole group one of their self-care activities, how they plan to protect it, and what positive self-talk statements will they plan to say to themselves.